slowernews/wisdom-tldr/chapters/chapter_1_self.md

 <!--
 > *"When you accept yourself, the whole world accepts you."
 -- Lao Tzu*
+> *"The more you live like you are already who you want to become, the faster it will turn into a reality."
+-- Cory Allen*
 -->

 > *"Experience is merely the name men gave to their mistakes."